on sabbatical academic year 2022/23

 In 2017 Maltz-Leca founded the Redwood Contemporary Arts Initiative at Newport’s Redwood Library & Athenaeum, the oldest subscription library and the first public Neoclassical building in the US, and the original American multidisciplinary think-space.
 Renewing the premise that art and text depend on one another—and that what artists read remains central to what they make—the RCAI organizes lectures, symposia and exhibitions, and partners with other Newport organizations, such as Art & Newport.
 In June 2018, to launch the Material Politics initiative, the RCAI commissioned Newport’s first slavery memorial from Pascale Marthine Tayou.
-(For selected 2017 press coverage, see Newport Mercury, Artdailyorg, Newport Daily News and an interview with Artscope.)
+(See Artdailyorg and Artscope for selected 2017 press coverage.)